LetsGrowMoreCommunity/WebDev-Playyard/contributionGuidelines.md

 # Relevant Screenshots/Gifs

-> - Refrain from using phrases like "Hi, I am ..", "Please merge me this PR", "Thank You..", etc. We are only interested in technical parts.
+> - Refrain from using phrases like "Hi, I am ..", "Please merge this PR", "Thank You..", etc. We are only interested in technical parts.
 >
 > - Attach a screenshot/clip of the change(s).
 >